sagemath/trac_to_gh/Issue 941.md

 # Issue 941: creating Z_p can take massive amounts of RAM.
 Why?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/941

 Original creator: was